-The fiducial-less tomography pipeline at the New York Structural Biology Center (NYSBC) consisting of Leginon (Suloway et al., 2005; Suloway et al., 2009) or SerialEM (Mastronarde, 2003) for tiltseries collection and Appion-Protomo (Noble and Stagg, 2015; Winkler and Taylor, 2006) for tiltseries alignment allows for the routine study of grids and samples prepared for single particle cryoEM in three dimensions.
+The fiducial-less tomography pipeline at the New York Structural Biology Center (NYSBC) consisting of Leginon (Suloway et al., 2005, 2009) or SerialEM (Mastronarde, 2003) for tilt-series collection and Appion-Protomo (Noble & Stagg, 2015; Winkler & Taylor, 2006) for tilt-series alignment allows for the routine study of grids and samples prepared for single particle cryoEM in three dimensions.
 The resulting analysis sheds light on long standing questions regarding how single particle samples prepared using traditional methods (manual, Vitrobot, and CP3 plunging), or with new automated plunging with Spotiton (Jain et al., 2012), behave with respect to the air-water interfaces.
-In the following sections, we report and discuss how tomography collection areas were determined and analyzed, the observation that the vast majority of particles are local to the air-water interfaces and the implications with regards to potential denaturation, the prevalence of overlapping particles in the direction orthogonal to the grid, the observation that most cryoEM imaging areas and particles are tilted several degrees with respect to the electron beam, the value of cryoET to determine optimal collection locations and strategies, the benefits of using cryoET to
+In the following sections we report and discuss how tomography collection areas were determined and analyzed, the observation that the vast majority of particles are local to the air-water interfaces and the implications with regards to potential denaturation, the prevalence of overlapping particles in the direction orthogonal to the grid, the observation that most cryoEM imaging areas and particles are tilted several degrees with respect to the electron beam, the value of cryoET to determine optimal collection locations and strategies, the benefits of using cryoET to understand pathological particle behavior, and the use of fiducial-less cryoET for anisotropic de novo model generation.